atomist-skills/github-slash-commands-skill/README.md

 -   Add labels to an issue or pull request when commenting
 -   Notify a Slack channel or user when committing or commenting

-For example, if you'd like to create a pull request after a successful Push, include a command in your commit message:
+For example, if you'd like to create a pull request after a successful Push, include a command inside of your commit message:

 ```
-17:56 $ git commit -m "$(cat <<-END
+$ git commit -m "$(cat <<-END
 > this is my commit message
 > but I can also add a command
 >
-> /pr --title 'my title' --base master
+> /pr --title 'my title' --base master --draft
 > END
 > )"
 ```

+When this commit is pushed, the skill will create a pull request for this branch.
+In this example, the pull request is created in draft mode.
+This indicates to users that the pull request is not yet ready for review.

 # Before you get started